Hexagram 23剝Stripping Away

 — Legge (1882)

 Line 5 is the ruler line and the structural reversal of the hexagram.
 The image is unusually specific: 貫魚, a string of fish — the yin lines below organised into a single ordered line behind the ruling position — and 宮人寵, the favour granted to the palace women, the ordered consorts who receive their place in the household precisely by accepting the order.
-The line is naming the moment when the actor in the ruler’s position stops trying to resist the field of yin and instead organises it.
+The line is naming the moment when you, in the ruler’s position, stop trying to resist the field of yin and instead organise it.
 The five yin lines are no longer the agents of decline; they are the receiving structure of a well-administered household.

-In a decision context this is the line for the leader who has stopped fighting the contraction and has instead accepted the role of administering it well.
-The CEO who reorganises around the reduced footprint without continuing to lobby for the previous one.
-The board chair who quietly aligns the surviving directors behind a single ordered post-decline structure.
+In a decision context this is the line for someone who has stopped fighting the contraction and instead accepted the work of administering it well.
+The department head who reorganises around a cut budget without still lobbying for the old one.
+The head teacher who consolidates a shrinking school into fewer, stronger classes rather than pretending the rolls will recover.
 The community elder who accepts that the gathering is smaller now and uses the position to make the smaller form excellent.
 The verdict the line attaches — 無不利, no direction is disadvantageous — is unusually open for a hexagram whose statement is that there is nowhere advantageous to go.
-The reversal is precise: the hexagram-statement constraint binds the field, but the actor at line 5 who organises the field within that constraint moves freely inside it.
+The reversal is precise: the hexagram-statement constraint binds the field, but whoever organises the field within that constraint moves freely inside it.
 The fish are strung.
 The palace is ordered.
 The decline becomes administration.

 碩果不食,君子得輿,小人剝廬。